-Please remember to notify Customer Service if you would like to change your PCP, prior to your first appointment.
-Changes to your PCP will be effective the first of the following month in which the request is made.
-Customer Service is more than happy to assist you in changing your PCP.
-If there is a PCP change, then all referrals to your specialists under the previous PCP will term on the effective date of the new PCP.
+Please remember to notify Customer Service if you would like to change your PCP, prior to your first visit to the new PCP.
+Changes to your PCP will be effective on the first day of the month following the date of the request.
+Our Customer Service is more than happy to assist you in changing your PCP.
+If there is a PCP change, then all referrals to your specialists under the current/previous PCP will end on the effective date of the new PCP.

 Please note: If you are under the care of a specialist, your new PCP will need to coordinate and approve any current referrals.
-If there is a particular specialist or hospital that you want to use, check with your PCP first to be sure they refer to your desired specialist or facilities.
+If there is a particular specialist or hospital that you want to use, check with your PCP first to be sure they make referrals to that specialist, or use that hospital.